How Does a Mortgage Work? A Simplified Guide for First-Time Buyers

 What’s included in a mortgage payment?

 Many first-time buyers mistakenly believe that their mortgage payment only includes principal and interest.
-But there are actually other important monthly costs built into those payments.
+However, other important monthly costs are built into those payments.

 Here’s what to expect to see on your monthly mortgage bill: